MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [ ] The emphasis on new regulations is typically nonexistent in Canada
 - [ ] Trading tools rarely change, so ongoing training is of limited benefit

-> **Explanation:** As Canadian and global markets evolve, buy-side professionals must remain well-informed to adapt to new regulatory guidelines, technology upgrades, and market innovations.
+> **Explanation:**( As Canadian and global markets evolve, buy-side professionals must remain well-informed to adapt to new regulatory guidelines, technology upgrades, and market innovations.)

----

 ### Which Canadian regulatory organizations oversee the activities of buy-side portfolio managers and traders?
 - [x] CSA and CIRO